directvt/vtm/doc/architecture.md

 `term`            | `terminal`/`Desktop Terminal`      | Used to run CUI applications.
 `xlvt`            | `xlvt`/`DirectVT Console with TTY` | Used to run CUI applications that redirect DirectVT traffic to standard output and require user input via platform's TTY.

-Do not confuse the values of the `<console>` option with the names of the desktop object types, even though they are the same literally.
+Do not confuse the values of the `<console>` option with the names of the desktop object types, even though they are the same literally: `vtty` and `term`.
 Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in external vtm processes in standalone mode to optimize desktop resource consumption.

 ### Desktop Environment mode